Aideen Nicholson: Politics

-Nicholson was on the Liberal front bench after the party entered the opposition as a result of the 1984 federal election.
-She served as Chair of the Public Accounts Committee from 1984 through 1987.
+Nicholson was one of only six Toronto Liberals who survived the catastrophic 1984 defeat when the Progressive Conservative led by Brian Mulroney won the largest number of seats in Canadian History.
+She served on the Liberal front bench after the party entered the opposition as Chair of the Public Accounts Committee from 1984 through 1987.

-Due to redistribution, her riding disappeared prior to the 1988 election, and she decided to seek the Liberal nomination in St. Paul's riding, which was held by Progressive Conservative cabinet minister Barbara McDougall.
-The nomination was contested by Paul Hellyer, whom Nicholson had defeated when he ran as a Tory in 1974 but who had rejoined the Liberals in 1982.
-Nicholson defeated Hellyer for the Liberal nomination, but was unable to defeat McDougall in the general election.
+Due to redistribution, her district merged with neighbouring Spadina prior to the 1988 election, and she opted to seek the Liberal nomination in St. Paul's riding, which was held by Progressive Conservative cabinet minister Barbara McDougall.
+The nomination was contested by none other than her old foe Paul Hellyer, who had rejoined the Liberals in 1982.
+Nicholson defeated Hellyer for the Liberal nomination, but lost to McDougall in the general election.

 Later life

 She subsequently was appointed to the Immigration Review Board.

 In 2003, Nicholson was the recipient of the Distinguished Service Award by the Canadian Association of Former Parliamentarians.

 Nicholson was residing in Elliot Lake, Ontario.
 She died on May 31, 2019.